bevyengine/bevy-website/content/learn/book/the-renderer/render-architecture.md

 Within a [`RenderPipeline`], we can use shading language scripts to help modify the final look of our renders.
 Specifically, Bevy uses the [WGSL] language (and soon the [WESL] language as well!) to write these scripts, which are made available in the pipeline for any specified [`RenderGraph`] to use.
-WGSL was built specifically for WebGPU (WGPU) rendering; if you choose to replace WGPU with another rendering solution, you'll have to look at what shading language to use instead.
+WGSL is the shading language used by WGPU; if you choose to replace WGPU with another rendering solution, you'll have to look at what shading language to use instead.

-Much like the other non-Bevy topics, we won't be showcasing how to write WGSL (or WESL) code, however we will be showcasing how you can provide scripts to be used in your rendering pipelines.
+Much like the other non-Bevy topics, we won't be showcasing how to write WGSL (or WESL) code, however we will show how you can provide scripts to be used in your rendering pipelines.
-To start learning WGSL, we recommend [the WebGPU Fundamentals series](https://webgpufundamentals.org/webgpu/lessons/webgpu-wgsl.html).
+To start learning WGSL, we recommend [the WebGPU Fundamentals page on WGSL](https://webgpufundamentals.org/webgpu/lessons/webgpu-wgsl.html).
 For WESL, we recommend learning WGSL first, and then investigating WESL.
 This is because WESL is an extension of the WGSL language, which means that you'll wind up learning WGSL anyways.
 To read more about the WESL specifications, check out [the WESL feature list](https://wesl-lang.dev/docs/WESL-Extensions).